sassbookai/api-docs/summarizer/apidoc.md

   * **Code:** 204 <br />
-    This happens when you supply a hash but the the API is unable to locate the original source text.
+    This happens when you supply a hash but the API is unable to locate the original source text.
 You should check for this code and call again with the original text.

 * **Error Response:**